 National or International Meetings

-Fellows are expected to submit abstracts and present his/her work in national or international scientific venues.
-Fellows will present oral symposia or posters at the International Meeting of the American Thoracic Society beginning in May of the second year.
+Fellows are expected to submit abstracts and present his/her work at national or international scientific venues such as the International Meeting of the American Thoracic Society.
 In addition, fellows are encouraged to present research at the annual Pittsburgh International Lung Conference and the annual Department of Medicine Research Day.
-Support for additional meetings may be available on an individual basis at the mentor’s discretion.

-Recognizing that research training does not end with the submission of a career development award at the end of fellowship, the Division conducts individualized workshops to facilitate the successful transition to independent R-level funding.
-Organized to precede junior faculty’s first R01 submissions, the function of these workshops is to provide input on shaping the aims of the study, assess the strength of preliminary data, strategize about targeting study sections, and reviewing the biosketch to ensure competitiveness at the R01 level.
-The workshop traditionally occurs at the beginning of the third year of K-award funding, is scheduled for at least two hours, and is attended by senior faculty with extensive study section experience.
-The detailed feedback and constructive criticism increases the competitiveness of grants when reviewed by NIH study sections.
+Recognizing that research training does not end with the submission of a career development award at the end of fellowship, the Division conducts individualized workshops with junior faculty to facilitate the successful transition to independent R-level funding.
+The detailed feedback and constructive criticism from senior researchers in the Division increases the competitiveness of grants when reviewed by NIH study sections.

 Additional Training Opportunities